nRewik/nrewik-jekyll-blog/_drafts/2015-11-04-Flux-in-Swift.md

 ## The big picture

-The heart of Flux is a uni-direcitonal data flow, which is illustrated by the arrows pointing forward to a single direction.
-A component will listen to a component and only talk forward to another component.
-They will not talk back and forth.
-It might be easier to think of Flux as pub/sub services!
+The heart of Flux is the one-way route, called a uni-direcitonal data flow, which is illustrated by the arrows pointing forward to a single direction.

+Unlike MV* patterns that components can talk back and forth, Flux's components can only talk forward.
+They only talk to someone they trust, for example, stores only talk to views.

+Talking to everyone without getting feedback, means you are talking to no one.
+Flux's components listen for feedback events after talking.
+They again only listen to someone they trust, for example, stores only listen to the dispatcher.

+In summary, We can think of Flux as pub/sub services!

+## Components

-Action, Dispatcher, Store and View—are the four main components, which their roles can be summarised as follows:
+Action, Dispatcher, Store and View—are the four main components in Flux.
+Their roles can be summarised as follows:

 **Action**